 Three frames of cells

 Three or four days after giving brood you should look over the frames to remove any cells that may have been started.
-It is astonishing to not how many accidents can happen in those finishers no matter how careful one may be.
-We tack a zinc queen excluder to the bottom of the finishers to keep out virgins for if there is any place one can get it is sure to do so.
+It is astonishing to note how many accidents can happen in those finishers no matter how careful one may be.
+We tack a zinc queen excluder to the bottom of the finishers to keep out virgins for if there is any place one can get in is sure to do so.
 By making the hives bee-tight and by examining the brood carefully you will have no accidents, or rather I should say, few.

 The Adolescent Mating Hive

 The most successful small hive I ever used is what I term my adolescent hive.
 It is larger than the baby hive.
 It is made to hold three frames 5 x 8 inches (13 x 20cm).
 It is made of full three-fourths inch (19mm) material and the cover is made of 2-inch material material ("2-inch material" is actually 1.5" which is 38mm)..

 The Adolescent hive with ventilated box on top

 A small mating hive should not have a ventilator, as the air will blow in through it and cause the bees to realize their weakness and they will abscond.
 For an entrance a half-inch hole (13mm) is made in the center of the hive.
 This hole is slanted upward to keep out the rain.
 If the entrance is placed at the bottom, the ants or robber bees will kill out the bees if they get weak.